jamesodhunt/go-vs-rust/RUST-NOTES.md

 - Use the `cargo` command if you want to build a multi-file project.
 - `cargo` expects your source files to live in `./src/`.

-- `cargo` creates a a `Cargo.toml` "manifest file" containing details of your project including any external dependencies (vendored code).
+- `cargo` creates a `Cargo.toml` "manifest file" containing details of your project including any external dependencies (vendored code).

 - Libraries/packages are called "crates" in rust terminology.